hazeedhrshd/MovieLens-Database/README.md

 ## Files

-- `movielens.sql`: SQL script containing the queries used to perform the analysis on the Movielens dataset.
+- `Movielens.sql`: SQL script containing the queries used to perform the analysis on the Movielens dataset.

 ## Usage